AxiomaticAdi/nextjs-ecomm-app/README.md

 # Spooky Paws

-Welcome to [Spooky Paws](https://spooky-paws-ecomm.vercel.app/) - a whimsical e-commerce store that specializes in Halloween costumes for furry friends.
+[Spooky Paws](https://spooky-paws-ecomm.vercel.app/) is a whimsical e-commerce store that specializes in Halloween costumes for furry friends.

 ## Objective